 From here it’s like a tear,

-But sometimes pains too much,
+But sometimes pain’s too much,

 A price to pay…

-Love loves to high,
+Love loves too high,

-In the roads of emotion,
+In the throes of emotion,

-In the throws of emotion,
+In the throes of emotion,

 Sometimes the love you get ain’t good enough,

-Although you love is tough,
+Although your love is tough,

-And ’cause it crows your floor,
+And ’cause it calls your bluff,

-Is that what people say that love is for,
+Is that what people say that love is for?

 Well I don’t want no more,